Alketas Panagoulias: Coaching career

-After finishing his first degree, he moved to the United States, where he attended the University of New York City.
+After finishing his first degree, he moved to the United States, where he attended the university of New York City.
 There he coached the Greek American Atlas (also known as "New York Greek Americans") to three consecutive National Challenge Cup titles in 1967, 1968, and 1969.

-He returned to Athens as the assistant coach of the Greece national football team, under the famous Northern Ireland coach Billy Bingham, in 1972; the following year, he took over as head coach, and helmed the team from 1973–1981, including Greece's first Euro appearance in 1980, in Italy.
+He returned to Athens as the assistant coach of Greece, under the famous Northern Ireland coach Billy Bingham, in 1972; the following year, he took over as head coach, and helmed the team from 1973 to 1981, including Greece's first Euro appearance in 1980, in Italy.
 (Greece would not qualify for the Euro tournament again for a generation, until 2004, when they won the championship.)
-Panagoulias coached the famous Olympiacos C.F.P. from 1981–1983, earning the Alpha Ethniki title in 1982 and 1983.
+Panagoulias coached the famous Olympiacos C.F.P. from 1981 to 1983, earning the Alpha Ethniki title in 1982 and 1983.

-He returned to the United States to become the head coach of the United States men's national soccer team, from 1983–1985.
+He returned to the United States to become the head coach of the United States, from 1983 to 1985.
 A professional version of the USMNT, called Team America, played in the North American Soccer League in 1983, based out of RFK Stadium in Washington, D.C.
-After many American stars refused to leave their NASL clubs to play for them, however, Team America could only manage a 10-20 record (and a last place finish) with a patchwork lineup.
-The following year, Panagoulias led the USA squad in the 1984 Summer Olympics in Los Angeles, with a 1-1-1 record in the group stage, not sufficient to advance to the next round.
+After many American stars refused to leave their NASL clubs to play for them, however, Team America could only manage a 10–20 record (and a last place finish) with a patchwork lineup.
+The following year, Panagoulias led the USA squad in the 1984 Summer Olympics in Los Angeles, with a 1–1–1 record in the group stage, not sufficient to advance to the next round.
 After failing to qualify for the 1986 FIFA World Cup in 1985, Panagoulias resigned as USMNT coach.

 Panagoulias subsequently returned to Athens to coach Olympiacos C.F.P., winning another title in 1987.
-He also led Aris FC from 1987–1990 and Levadiakos from 1991–1992.
+He also led Aris FC from 1987 to 1990 and Levadiakos from 1991 to 1992.
 He returned as head coach of the Greece national team in 1992 and led the team to its first appearance in a World Cup in 1994, played in his adopted country (by now, Panagoulias was an American citizen).
-Although he was very popular among Greek fans at the time, the team's poor performance in World Cup '94 (losing all three matches by a combined score of 0-10) attracted widespread criticism, and Panagoulias was replaced by Kostas Polychroniou.
-He later coached Iraklis FC in 1997 and Aris Thessaloniki F.C. from 1998–1999.
+Although he was very popular among Greek fans at the time, the team's poor performance in World Cup '94 (losing all three matches by a combined score of 0–10) attracted widespread criticism, and Panagoulias was replaced by Kostas Polychroniou.
+He later coached Iraklis FC in 1997 and Aris Thessaloniki F.C. from 1998 to 1999.